Header images courtesy of Netflix

 As the series goes on, the ragtag group of unlikely friends try to become better people via ethics lessons and cause hijinks both in the mortal and deceased worlds.
 They’re also accompanied by Janet, an entity designed to contain all knowledge with the ability to conjure up anything they needed (where’s our own Janet when we get an uncontrollable craving for fettuccine chicken alfredo at 3 am?).

 It’s sincere, heartwarming, and creative in its exploration of often complicated philosophical and moral dilemmas.
 You can’t help but emerge as a more optimistic and insightful person after indulging in all four seasons (shaped into 13 22-minute episodes that are no problem to the seasoned binge-watcher).

-We love how the show carefully balances the main plot filled with twists and turns while maintaining emotional depth, and for showcasing a side of Tokyo that isn’t the neon-soaked cyberpunk cityscape most Western media adores.
+We love how the show balances the main plot with twists and turns while maintaining emotional depth, and for showing a side of Tokyo that isn’t the neon-soaked cyberpunk cityscape adored in Western media.
 Sink your teeth into this eight-episode series that’ll have you begging for more without being overwhelmed by the amount of ground covered.

 There’s absolutely no forced drama, bad editing, or “clever” humour to be found.
-The respect that Jon Favreau has for cooking and his friend Roy shines through in all its sincerity, and Roy is a great mentor to both Jon and us, the audience.
+The respect that Favreau has for cooking and his friend Choi shines through, and Choi is a great mentor to both Favreau and us, the audience.
 Watching The Chef Show feels real—like you’re just watching your own friends (if your friends included actor Tom Holland and famous chefs like David Chang) muck about in the kitchen and hang out over drinks.